thales-markets/thales-improvement-proposals/TIPs/TIP-92.md

   The `defaultCapPerGame` is 5k, as it is currently.
   If the `capPerSport` is set, the default value is overwritten.
+  The value of `capPerSport` can be dynamically set by pDAO, as seen fit.

-  The value of cancelTimeout is set to 2 hours originally.
+  The value of `cancelTimeout` is set to 2 hours originally.
 In case of a wrongful cancelation, during the cooldown period, whitelisted addresses are able to set a correct result, so the users that have a winning positon can actually claim thier winnings.

 ## Copyright